LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 But not every task of an actor is an information- processing function.
 It is only an information-processing function if data on one entity type is used and, after processing this data, the data on another or on the same entity type is updated.
 For example, a clerk who performs the function administrative admission in a hospital needs to ensure that the patient’s administrative data, i.e., the patient’s name, contact data, insurance data, and personal identifiers, are up to date when the patient is admitted to the hospital.
-The entity type representing patients and their administrative patient data is simply called “patient.”
+The entity type representing patients and their administrative patient data is simply called "patient."
 During patient admission, the clerk may

-- search for (i.e., “use”) the patient’s administrative data among all instances of the entity type “patient” in the patient administration system,
+- search for (i.e., "use") the patient’s administrative data among all instances of the entity type "patient" in the patient administration system,
-- check (i.e., “use”) the patient’s administrative data which is already available if the patient has been treated in the hospital before,
+- check (i.e., "use") the patient’s administrative data which is already available if the patient has been treated in the hospital before,
-- change (i.e., “update”) parts of the patient’s administrative data if, for example, the address or the insurance data has changed, and
+- change (i.e., "update") parts of the patient’s administrative data if, for example, the address or the insurance data has changed, and
-- insert (i.e., “update”) new patient administrative data if the patient is admitted to the hospital for the first time.
+- insert (i.e., "update") new patient administrative data if the patient is admitted to the hospital for the first time.

-Thus, we can state that the function patient admission updates and uses the entity type “patient.”
+Thus, we can state that the function patient admission updates and uses the entity type "patient."
 Functions are usually denoted by nouns or gerunds (i.e., words often ending with -ing or -ion), for example, care planning or patient admission.
 Functions can be structured into a hierarchy of functions, where a function can be described in more detail by refined subfunctions.
 For example, nursing admission can be seen as a subfunction of patient admission.
 There are different opportunities of refining functions that are further described in Sect.
 2.14.
 An activity is an instantiation of a function.
-For example, “the physician admits the patient Mr. Russo” is an activity of the function patient admission.
+For example, "the physician admits the patient Mr. Russo" is an activity of the function patient admission.
 In contrast to functions, activities have a definite beginning and end.
 To describe how a function is performed may require not only information about its subfunctions but also information about their chronological and logical sequence.
 This information is described by business processes.

 `Business processes describe the sequence of activities together with the conditions under which they are performed.`

-Business processes are usually denoted by verbs which can be followed by a noun (e.g., “admitting a patient,” “planning care,” or “writing a discharge letter”).
+Business processes are usually denoted by verbs which can be followed by a noun (e.g., "admitting a patient," "planning care," or "writing a discharge letter").
 Instances of a business process are composed of the individual activities; hence, they also have a definite beginning and end.
-While functions concentrate on the “what,” business processes focus on the “how” of activities.
+While functions concentrate on the "what," business processes focus on the "how" of activities.
 Functions can be considered representatives of business processes.
 For example, there is the function patient admission and the business process patient admission in a hospital.
 The function patient admission is specified by the entity types used and the entity types updated when a patient is admitted.